felixrunquist/open-data-grenoble/README.md

 ---

-## Run the server
+## Running the server locally

-Run the following command from the project root:
+To launch the server locally, run the following command from the project root:

 ```bash
 ./scripts/start-server.sh
 ```

+## Github pages
+The project is hosted on github pages at [/public](public/)